CAUTION: Beware of Low Quality, FAKE Sea Buckthorn Omega 7 Supplements!

 What are we actually putting in our body when we go for supplements solely based on price?

-An article from Business Insider entitled Fake products sold by places like Walmart or Amazon hold risks of everything from cyanide to rat droppings states:
+An article from Business Insider entitled Fake products sold by places like Walmart hold risks of everything from cyanide to rat droppings states:

-Five star reviews have become a marker of a product’s true quality and efficacy, right?
+Five star reviews have become a the go-to decider of a product’s true quality and efficacy, right?

 So much so that many shoppers will base their buying decision off of those shiny yellow stars.

-What if we told you many of those reviews were bought, or in other words, FAKE.
+What if we told you many of those reviews were bought, or in other words, FAKES?

-theHUSTLE digs deep into fake Amazon reviews revealing Amazon averages up to 30% of fake reviews!
+theHUSTLE digs deep into fake reviews revealing an average of up to 30% fake reviews!

 This problem isn’t new, and it only continues to grow.